ravi-ariyagounder/pacman-AI/README.md

   - `tinyMaze`
   - `mediumMaze`
   - `bigMaze`
-- Designed for learning AI concepts like **search, heuristics, and problem-solving**.
+- Designed for learning AI concepts like search alogorithms, Running AutoGrader, and problem-solving.

 ### Installation steps followed:
 1. Clone the repository from "https://github.com/jspacco/pac3man".
 Used fork to make a copy the project to my GIT REPO